zhliau/fika-headless-docker/README.md

     + [Using an Nvidia GPU in the container](#using-an-nvidia-gpu-in-the-container)

 # Releases
-The image build is triggered off commits to master and hosted on ghcr.
+The image build is triggered off git tags and hosted on ghcr. `latest` will always point to the latest version.
 ```
-docker pull ghcr.io/zhliau/fika-headless-docker:master
+docker pull ghcr.io/zhliau/fika-headless-docker:latest
 ```

 # Running